laminlabs/lamin-blog/docs/spatialdata.md

 This dataset plugs directly into PyTorch Lightning for training spatial models — for example, cell type classifiers using DenseNet on image tiles.
 See the [spatial ML guide](https://docs.lamin.ai/spatial4) for a full example.

-## The `scverse/spatialdata-db` instance
+## Outlook: The `scverse/spatialdata-db` instance

-A curated collection of public SpatialData datasets is available at [`scverse/spatialdata-db`](https://lamin.ai/scverse/spatialdata-db).
+There is work on progress for a curated collection of public SpatialData datasets at [`scverse/spatialdata-db`](https://lamin.ai/scverse/spatialdata-db).
-This instance provides ready-to-query spatial datasets in standardized format — useful for benchmarking, method development, or as reference atlases.
+This database provides ready-to-query spatial datasets in standardized format — useful for benchmarking, method development, or as reference atlases.
+Contributions are welcome!

 ## Code & data availability